 Mason Dixon Distillery

 *What is Genever?
-Also known Jenever, it is as juniper-flavored traditional liquor in the Netherlands, Belgium and adjoining areas in northern France and northwestern Germany.
-It is similar to a gin, but not quite a gin because it is made from grains like rye, malted barley and corn.
+Also known as Jenever, it is a juniper-flavored traditional liquor in the Netherlands, Belgium, and adjoining areas in northern France and northwestern Germany.
+It is similar to a gin, but not quite a gin because it is made from grains like rye, malted barley, and corn.

 Dobbin House Tavern